Tired of cleaning on your weekends? Feel like you can never stay on top of all of the tasks that need to get done to have a clean house?

 Wednesday – Kitchen and Dining Room

-Clean the stovetop with a wet sponge or cleanser (again, make sure to be careful around electrical cords!).
-Clean all of your kitchen appliances – including microwaves, ovens, refrigerators, etc.
+Use a wet sponge or cleanser to clean the stovetop (again, make sure to be careful around electrical cords!).
+Clean all of your kitchen appliances — including microwaves, ovens, refrigerators, etc.

 Wipe Cabinets and Countertops

 Wipe down your kitchen cabinets and the tops of your kitchen counters with a disinfectant wipe.
 Make sure to wipe down the butcher block as well.

 This one is important so you don’t end up with an unknown moldy food item in the back of your fridge.
 Do it weekly so it doesn’t become a huge headache.
 I like doing it mid week so I know what I have going in to the weekend, and it can help me plan out weekend meals and jumpstart meal planning for the following week.

 Wipe Down Chairs and Tables